Don't Miss These Common Income Tax Deductions For A Larger Tax Refund

 Giving to charity feels great, especially when others need the financial support.
 These donations to charity lower your taxable income throughout the year.
 Gather all of your donation receipts together and claim a tax deduction.
 Did you know that donations or memberships to the North Carolina Consumers Council are tax deductible?
 If you're looking for a way to do some good and get a tax deduction for next year, consider helping us out.

 Did you have to move because of a new job?
 You may qualify for a tax deduction for your moving expenses.
-But you do have to meet distance and time guidelines set up by the (IRS) in order to qualify.
+But you do have to meet distance and time guidelines set up by the Internal Revenue Service (IRS) in order to qualify.
 So your new job has to be at least 50 miles more from your old home than your old job.

 If you refinanced a mortgage and paid points, discount points, loan origination fees, maximum loan charges or loan discounts, you may be able to claim it as a tax deduction.
 You can also claim this deduction if you paid this fee on a new mortgage.